tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/日志下载_intl.md

 - **ISP Mapping**
   2: China Telecom; 26: China Unicom; 38: CERNET; 43: Great Wall Broadband Network; 1046: China Mobile; 3947: China Mobile Tietong; -1: Overseas ISP; 0: Other ISPs.

-## Precautions
+## Note

-Due to less bandwidth/traffic consumed by such as TCP packet loss, three-way handshake, and retransmission on application layer than that on the transport layer, bandwidth/traffic data recorded in the logs is the data of the packets return on the application layer (HTTP protocol).
+Because the bandwidth/traffic consumed by TCP packet loss, three-way handshake, and retransmission etc. on the application layer is less than that on the transport layer, the bandwidth/traffic data recorded in the logs is the data of the packets return on the application layer (HTTP protocol).